Skip advert

 Advertisement - Article continues below

 The Valhalla will employ F1-style double-wishbone pushrod suspension at the front with inboard springs and dampers, joined by a five-link layout at the rear.
-Instead of the Multimatic units initially planned, Aston will fit a set of Bilstein DTX dampers as found on its front-engined models.
+Instead of the Multimatic units initially planned, Aston will fit a set of Bilstein DTX dampers as used on its front-engined models.

-The power steering is electrically assisted, and the brakes are made up from 410mm front and 390mm rear carbon ceramic discs, gripped by six-piston calipers on the front axle and four-piston units at the rear.
+The power steering is electrically assisted, and the brakes are made up of 410mm front and 390mm rear carbon-ceramic discs, gripped by six-piston calipers on the front axle and four-piston units at the rear.
 These sit behind 20-inch alloy wheels at the front and 21-inch rims at the rear, which come fitted with bespoke Michelin Pilot Sport S 5 tyres as standard.
 Aston Martin will also offer a set of optional magnesium wheels with a set of track-focused Cup 2 tyres as an option that wipes an additional 12kg off the car’s unsprung weight.

 Active aerodynamics also feature, inspired by the brand’s Valkyrie hypercar (which itself used many technologies derived from F1), with an adjustable front splitter and deployable rear wing.
 These work with the complex aero management systems of the bodywork – both active and passive – and build on the learnings made from the Valkyrie project, which still features just about the most complex and aggressive aero package of any road-legal car in history.